IntersectMBO/cardano-updates/README.md

 `yyyy-mm-dd-TEAM.markdown`.
 Commit and push.
 The site will be built and deployed by a [github-action](https://github.com/input-output-hk/cardano-updates/actions).

+The format of the posts is up to each team, except that everyone should start each post with a `# High level summary` section.
+This section will be used by technical writers to share information with the general public.
+The better suited this section is for the technical writers, the less chance there is for misinformation.
+It should ideally be one short paragraph.

 ## Serve the website locally

 If you wish to preview changes before publishing them, you can serve the site